About Strep Throat in Infants

 - Spots on the tonsils

 It's important to note that if an infant has a cough or stuffy nose, these symptoms are more likely due to a cold virus rather than strep throat.
+Most sore throats in infants are caused by common viruses rather than bacterial infections like strep.
 If you suspect your infant has strep throat, it's best to contact your doctor for a proper diagnosis.

 To diagnose strep throat in infants, doctors commonly perform the following examinations, tests, and procedures: